Crispy On The Outside, With Melted, Gooey Centers!

 - Dredge the arancini.
 Dredge each rice ball first in the rice flour + water mixture, then into the bread crumbs.

-We love to serve Sicilian arancini with marinara sauce.
+I love to serve Sicilian fried rice balls with my homemade marinara sauce.
 Homemade tomato sauce would be great too!
-Certainly you could enjoy them plain or with a simple dusting of grated Parmesan.
-They’re so good!!

 - Drain the arancini on paper towels!
-This will help absorb the excess oil, resulting in crispy (not greasy!) rice balls!
-Be sure to season the fried rice balls with a sprinkle of Kosher salt immediately.
+This will absorb excess oil, yielding crispy (not greasy!) rice balls!
+Immediately season with a sprinkle of Kosher salt.

-Allow cooked arancini to cool completely to room temperature, then transfer to a Ziplock bag.
+- Freezing instructions: Allow cooked arancini to cool completely to room temperature, then transfer to a Ziplock bag.
 Freeze in a single layer for up to 3 months.
-When ready to serve, reheat in a preheated oven to 375F for 15-20 minutes.
+When ready to serve, reheat in a preheated oven to 375°F for 15-20 minutes.

 If you make these Italian Rice Balls at home, please let us know by leaving a review and rating below!